DivyamTalwar/SYNAPTIC/README.md

 - **Anthropic** for focus on interpretability
 - **The broader AI community** for continuous inspiration

-Special thanks to all contributors, researchers, and dreamers who believe in a future where machines don't just compute—they understand.
+Special thanks to all contributors, researchers, and dreamers who believe in a future where machines don't just compute they understand.

 ---